Who Needs Hazardous Waste Training?

 Formerly called “Conditionally Exempt Small Quantity Generators,” a Very Small Quantity Generator (VSQG) is a facility that generates 100 kg or less of hazardous waste per month.
 While there is no explicit training requirement for VSQG personnel, employees should know enough to keep your hazardous waste in compliance with Federal and State regulations.

 RCRA Training for VSQG personnel.

 Annually.
 Hazardous waste personnel at large quantity generator facilities must complete a program of annual RCRA refresher training (40 CFR 262.17(a)(7)).

-For small quantity generators (SQGs), US EPA requires that all hazardous waste personnel are "thoroughly familiar" with the RCRA regulatons.
-To ensure personnel fully understand their responsibilites and have up-to-date training, annual training for SQG personnel is a best practice.
+For small quantity generators (SQGs), US EPA requires that all hazardous waste personnel are "thoroughly familiar" with the RCRA regulations.
+To ensure personnel fully understand their responsibilities and have up-to-date training, annual training for SQG personnel is a best practice.